 Thanks for your comments everyone!
 I would highly recommend both Cadaques and Dali’s house in Catalonia and the villa is available for rent if anyone is interested.
 Not sure how many eggs there were, but 3 very large ones and several smaller ones come to mind.
 I wish I would have made it to the Dali Museum in Figueros – next time.

 If there’s one artist everyone knows, it’s Salvador Dali.
-Great that you got to stay so close to his home.
+Great that you got to stay so close to his home. 🙂 There was an exhibition of his work in Istanbul recently but we missed it unfortunately.

 Julia